Prerequisites – Know the basics

 The “Scary” Route – Going Freelance

 Let me start by saying that I absolutely love being a freelance writer.
 Every day there are new opportunities, new challenges to overcome, and new rewards.
-Being a freelance writer is exciting and a bit romantic; you're a drifter, living free and chasing the money where you can.
+Being a freelance writer is exciting and a bit romantic; you’re a drifter, living free and chasing the money

 The great thing about freelancing is that there is that the only limit to the amount of money you make is your own desire and ability.
 If you can successfully pitch and write dozens of great features in a month, you’ll be raking in the dough.
 If you’re not ready to take the plunge, this could easily become the downside to freelancing.